simonlindgren/Text-comparisons/README.md

 # Text comparisons
-A notebook about how to compare two corpuses of texts to a third corpus with Tidy Text in R.
+A notebook about how to compare two corpuses of texts to a third corpus with tidytext in R.